Daylight in Schools and Early Research from 1999

 After a conversation about this and some research, I came across a study from 1999.
 Lisa Heschong.
 21,000 students in California.
 The headline was banal: classrooms with more daylight produce better test scores.
 Every classroom has windows.
-This was not new.
+That was not exactly new knowledge.

-But then I looked closer.
-Not at the headline, but at the data.
-What was measured and what was not, where the results hold and where they don’t.
-Compared to others, the study was not even particularly detailed.
-But it tackled the question at its root.
+So I looked closer.
+At first the numbers fascinated me.
+What was measured, the wealth of detail was impressive.
+I am not a scientist, but I sensed there were gaps.
+Compared to others, the study was not even very detailed.
+But in my view it tackled the question in a fundamental way.
 From the mundane claim that light matters, all the way to why and to the measurement parameters.

 What exactly was measured?